 Step 2.
-You need to select your virtual machine.
+Select your virtual machine.

 Step 4.
 Choose the Options tab in the Virtual Machine Settings window.

 Step 5.
 Make sure Access Control is selected.

 Step 7.
 For encryption, a password is required.
 So, set up a password for encryption.

-Step 10.
-Select Advanced from the menu.
+Step 9.
+Select Advanced from the left side options.

-Step 13.
-Creating a brand-new virtual machine is advisable if you do not have a VM with UEFI firmware.
+Note: Creating a brand-new virtual machine is advisable if you do not have a VM with UEFI firmware.

-Step 14.
+Step 12.
 Select the Hardware tab.

-Step 15.
-Then click the Add button.
+Step 13.
+Then, click the Add button.

-Build a Windows 11 virtual machine with Secure Boot and TPM support on VMware
+Build a Windows 11 Virtual Machine with Secure Boot and TPM support on VMware

 Step 1.
 Start VMware Workstation.

 Step 2.
-To create a new virtual machine, click the File menu and choose New virtual machine.
+To create a new virtual machine, click the File menu and choose New Virtual Machine.